midstreeeam/sso-page/index.md

 We support search for **English** and **Chinese**, but not other languages (such as C++) now.

+**NOTICE**: *One distinct feature of SSO compared to Google is that **we don't support natural language input queries** (for example, "how to set up DKU vpn?").
+Instead, it is more effective to search for a single term like "VPN".
+This approach is directly tied to our underlying algorithm, which isn't optimized for natural language processing.
+For a detailed explanation, please refer to our [Retrieval Engine](https://chat.openai.com/c/docs/Retrieval.html) section.*

 ## Unveiling the SSO Mechanism

 As alluded to earlier, the SSO is powered by three primary components - the **Scraper**, **Data Processor**, and **Retrieval Engine**.